-The Bell 412 is a utility helicopter designed and built by Bell Helicopter, and is part of the Huey family.
-Bell commenced developing the 412 in the late 1970s, based on a previous Bell aircraft, the 212.
-Two of the 212 models were converted and modified with a more powerful twin-pack engine, and a more sophisticated, four-blade rotor, to create prototypes of the new Bell 412, first flying in 1979.
-The initial Bell 412 model was certified in January 1981, and deliveries started right after the certification.
+The Bell 412, a utility helicopter designed and manufactured by Bell Helicopter, belongs to the Huey family.
+Bell initiated the development of the 412 in the late 1970s, drawing inspiration from a preceding Bell aircraft, the 212.
+Two 212 models underwent conversion and modification, featuring a more powerful twin-pack engine and a sophisticated four-blade rotor, resulting in prototypes for the new Bell 412, which took its first flight in 1979.
+The initial Bell 412 model received certification in January 1981, with deliveries commencing shortly after.

-Red Box is pleased to offer a great range of ground power and support equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Bell 412 (Twin Pack Engine) aircraft.
+Red Box is delighted to present an extensive range of ground power and support equipment for this aircraft, encompassing tugs, ground power units, start power units and more, perfectly suited to the specifications of the Bell 412 (Twin Pack Engine) aircraft.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools, the RBSC100 continuous power unit, which is ideal for diagnostic work, pre-flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries, and the Twin RB50A start power unit for starting the aircraft and helping to avoid hot starts.
-We also offer a combination of start and continuous power in one unit for the Bell 412 (Twin Pack Engine) aircraft in our TC3000 range.
+Our offerings include the RBSC100 continuous power unit, ideal for diagnostic work, pre-flight checks, or continuous powering of equipment during operations without draining the onboard aircraft batteries.
+Additionally, the Twin RB50A start power unit is available for starting the aircraft and aiding in avoiding hot starts.
+In our TC3000 range, we also provide a combination of start and continuous power in one unit tailored for the Bell 412 (Twin Pack Engine) aircraft.